 A potential budget impact analysis was not conducted for transthyretin stabilizing agents.
 Our model analysis plan expected to compare acoramidis to the management of ATTR-CM without treatment.
 We noted in our analysis plan that if the relative effectiveness and price of acoramidis compared to tafamidis is similar, the budget impact of acoramidis replacing tafamidis is likely to be minimal.
 There was insufficient data to differentiate between acoramidis and tafamidis in the cost-effectiveness analysis, and as such, the treatment efficacy and cost of both agents were assumed to be the same.
 It is expected that acoramidis will compete with tafamidis for market share among the same eligible patient population, so under conditions of the same efficacy and cost, there would be no impact on payer budgets.
 Should evidence emerge before the Final Evidence Report is published to differentiate between the two agents, we will follow the methods described in our Model Analysis Plan to conduct our analysis.
-As stated in Section 4, because of the timing of new information on vutrisiran and the lack of data needed for modeling, we did not model the long-term cost-effectiveness of vutrisiran in addition to a stabilizing agent compared to a stabilizing agent alone, and as such, the potential budgetary impact of vutrisiran was not evaluated.
+As stated in Section 4, there was also insufficient data to model the long-term cost-effectiveness of vutrisiran in addition to a stabilizing agent compared to a stabilizing agent alone, and as such, the potential budgetary impact of vutrisiran was not evaluated.